-&lt;sup>1 The appointment of James Reynolds as an executive director and as Co-CEO was approved by the GSAMI Board on 10 August 2023, subject to reguatory approval for these SMF1 and SMF3 roles.
-This was granted with effect from 9 February 2024 and so James Reynolds was appointed as a director of GSAMI on 9 February 2024.
+&lt;sup>1 James Reynolds was approved as an executive director and co-CEO of the company by the GSAMI Board on 10 August 2023, subject to regulatory approval.
+This approval was granted, and he was appointed a director of the company on 9 February 2024.